mozilla-l10n/documentation/products/firefox_android/setup_searchplugins.md

 $ hg import --no-commit ~/Desktop/bug123456.patch
 ```

 **Note:** You can drag and drop the patch file on the terminal to get its full path instead of typing it.
-In other words, type `hg import --no-commit `, then drag the icon of the patch on the Terminal's window, the path will appear automatically.
+In other words, type `hg import --no-commit `, then drag the icon of the patch on the Terminal’s window, the path will appear automatically.

 At this point you’re ready to modify the files, and create a new patch.
 The only different is that you will need to use a different filename, for example `bug123456v1.patch`.